jt3x2022/jt3x2022/README.md

-👋Hi, jt3x2022 here, started coding just aboyut a year ago.
+👋Hi, jt3x2022 here, started coding just about a year ago.
 Started with scratch a few years back and moved on to python right now.

 📕Languages I know
 - 🐍Python